BBC One: Early years and launch

 The BBC began its own regular television programming from the basement of Broadcasting House, London, on 22 August 1932.
 The channel officially began regular broadcasts on 2 November 1936 at three o'clock in the afternoon from a converted wing of the Alexandra Palace in London.

+Initially, programmes ran from three o'clock to four o'clock in the afternoon and nine o'clock to ten o'clock in the evening.
+Television director Gerald Cock described his rationale for the timings of the service as to "avoid eye strain" for home viewers in breaks between programmes, and to have a five-hour break between both periods in order not to interfere with home routines, such as mealtimes and children's bedtimes.
+The BBC also depended on newsreels from other companies as it did not have a television news service of its own until 1948.

 On 1 September 1939, two days before Britain declared war on Germany, the station was taken off air with little warning, with the last programme to be shown being a Mickey Mouse cartoon (the 1933 short Mickey's Gala Premier); the government was concerned that the VHF transmissions would act as a beacon to enemy aircraft that could bomb London.

 BBC Television returned on 7 June 1946 at three o'clock in the afternoon.
 Jasmine Bligh, one of the original announcers, made the first announcement, saying, "Good afternoon everybody.
 How are you?
 Do you remember me, Jasmine Bligh?".
 Twenty minutes later, BBC Television again aired the Mickey Mouse cartoon that they had broadcast in 1939.
+It carried the 1948 Summer Olympics, which tested the limits of new television equipment, the most ambitious outside broadcast that the BBC had ever done to date.
 The channel was made available outside of London for the first time on 17 December 1949, when the Sutton Coldfield transmitting station in the Midlands opened.
 The BBC hoped for the service to reach 70% of the British population by 1952, then 80% by 1954.
+The BBC made its first cross-country broadcast on 27 August 1950, crossing the English Channel in cooperation with its French counterpart RTF in Calais, lasting for one hour.
+From this experiment, the term "Eurovision" was coined, which was later adopted by the European Broadcasting Union as the name of its network, which in 1954 was already fully operational.